This is a guest post by Alan Murray from Computergaga.

 The EVEN function works in the same way as ODD, but returns the next even integer after rounding away from zero.

+In this blog, you can also use how to round numbers in Excel without formula.
 By using the formatting options of Excel, you can change the presentation of the number, without actually changing the number.

 So you could hide the decimals, or present a value to the nearest thousand, but it will not affect the original number.